steven-phun/Discord-Tutoring-App/README.md

 COMMAND | VARIABLE | DESCRIPTION
 | :---: | :---: | :---:
 .tutee hi | ----- | generate the student's pre-filled tutoring sign-in sheet link.
-.tutee hours | [course] | displays the [course] tutoring location, hours, and tutor.
+.tutee hours | [course] | display the [course] tutoring location, hours, and tutor.
 .tutee join | ----- | add the student to the queue.
 .tutee leave | ----- | remove the student from the queue.
-.tutee que | ----- | displays every student and their position in the queue.
+.tutee que | ----- | display every student and their position in the queue.
 .tutee set | [full name][student id][course code][program degree] | store the student's information.

 - Features that are used by the Tutors during a tutoring session.

 COMMAND | VARIABLE | DESCRIPTION
 | :---: | :---: | :---:
-.tutor next | ----- | gets the next tutee in tutor's waitlist.
+.tutor next | ----- | get the next tutee in tutor's waitlist.

 # General Features
 - Features that can be used by other bots.